topheman/npm-registry-browser/README.md

 The hard part is often to be able to put all those together.
 This is the goal of this project: provide a well-documented example of a front-end app with real-world features and constraints.

+## What this project is not

+1. A simple boilerplate.
+It aims to be more than that: expose quality sample code that you could learn from, at a project level.
+2. The ultimate answer.
+There are things you would have done differently and it's ok.
+Other things will evolve with time.

 ## Infos

 This project was bootstrapped with [create-react-app](https://github.com/facebook/create-react-app).

 The whole README from `create-react-app` is available [here](README.cra.md).

-I took some notes along the way, they are available [here](NOTES.md)
+I took some notes along the way, they are available [here](NOTES.md).

 ## Install